yotarazona/scikit-eo/docs/deeplearning.md

 )
 ```

-This algorithm consiste of a network with a sequence of Dense layers, which area densely  connnected (also called *fully connected*) neural layers.
+This algorithm consists of a network with a sequence of Dense layers, which area densely  connnected (also called *fully connected*) neural layers.
 This is the simplest of deep  learning.